DEFI-COLaF/COLaF-website/content/fr/authors/fund-almanach/_index.md

 ---
 # Display name
-title: Multispeech
+title: Almanach

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Laboratoire associé
+role: Équipe-projet Inria partenaire

 # Organizations/Affiliations to show in About widget
 organizations: